 The Story Spine revealed the theme of The Iron Giant:

 In a blog post dated June 5, 2013, Kenn Adams wrote:

 “… when stripped down to the Story Spine, the movies in question lose many of their characters and much of what makes them so brilliant and memorable.
 That’s because the Story Spine is not the story, it’s the spine.
 It’s nothing but the bare-boned structure upon which the story is built.
 And, that’s what makes it such a powerful tool.
 It allows you, as a writer, to look at your story at its structural core and to ensure that the basic building blocks are all in the right place.”

-If you want to build a Story Spine for your novel, visit Tame Your Book and checkout the blueprint you’ll find in the Story Structure menu.
+If you want to build a Story Spine for your novel, checkout the blueprint you’ll find in the Story Structure menu.